manabie-com/manabie-com.github.io/content/posts/github-actions-composite-workflows/index.md

 ```

 Remember that the service account key is a JSON.
 There are a lof of special characters in the key.
-We have not escape those characters yet, so we cannot directly input it into the javascript.
+We have not escaped those characters yet, so we cannot directly input it into the javascript.

 Luckily, the action [google-github-actions/auth@v0](https://github.com/google-github-actions/auth)
 allows us to input the key in a base64 format instead.
 After encoded, the key will look like this: